ESGF/esgf-user-support/docs/faq.rst

 I have a question or error to report to ESGF
 --------------------------------------------
-Questions and error reports related to ESGF should be sent to esgf-user@lists.llnl.gov.
+Questions and error reports related to the ESGF portals and nodes performance should be sent to esgf-user@lists.llnl.gov.

+For questions related to the models output or performance, please contact the individual modeling centers using the supplied contact information in the file header:

++ with netCDF4 in python: dataset_name.contact

++ in shell: ncdump -h dataset_name.nc  | grep contact

+As part of the `ES-DOC <https://es-doc.org/>`_ documentation ecosystem, the ESGF Errata Service centralizes timely information about known issues of ESGF data.
+Please, visit the `docs <https://es-doc.github.io/esdoc-errata-client/index.html>`_ about how to find or report an issue.

 How can I subscribe/unsubscribe esgf-user@lists.llnl.gov?
 ---------------------------------------------------------